landrygeiger/haikus/README.md

 ## Syllables Database

 The plain text list of syllables was obtained from "Moby Hyphenation List" by Grady Ward on [Project Gutenberg](https://www.gutenberg.org/ebooks/3204).
 This list was further processed by replacing the original syllable delimiters with spaces.
+Despite containing over 60,000 words, there are still quite a few missing, common words.
+A potential solution would be to use a dictionary API to fetch the syllabic breakdown of missing words and cache the result.
+See [this](https://github.com/landrygeiger/haikus/issues/1) issue.